-The Homeschool Enrichment Program is a program of Ascent Classical Academy.
-The mission, vision, core virtues and curriculum are consistent in both schools.
-Students who are enrolled in the Homeschool Program are invited to join the full-time students in extracurriculars and all-school events.
-Our teachers participate in staff training with full-time teachers, and we receive administrative support from Ascent Classical Academy.
+The Homeschool Enrichment Program is provided by Ascent Classical Academy of Douglas County, a public charter school offering a classical, liberal arts education to students in grades K-12.
+The mission, vision, core virtues, and curriculum are consistent in both programs.
+Homeschooled students are invited to join the full-time students in extracurriculars and all-school events.
+Homeschool enrichment teachers participate in faculty training with full-time teachers, and receive administrative support from Ascent Classical Academy administration.

 - Classical Performance: Students will study, practice, and recite poetry, Shakespeare, fables, and fairy tales.
 They will participate in dramatizations and short performances based on adaptations of classical literature.